 In one painting (“A New Era”), she considered the question of a world threatened by disaster and destruction, and whether elephant biomechanics would be part of the solution, presenting an image of abstract calamity surrounding a powerful, forward-facing elephant.
 In the other painting (“Second Nature”), the worlds of technology and nature are intertwined in an image of an elephant trunk evolving into a new device, her depiction of biology and engineering fused into one, a future in which humans respect, understand, and coexist with nature.

-“In the process of creating the paintings, I used a lot of disaster imagery,” she said.
+“In the process of creating the paintings, I used a lot of disaster imagery,” she says.
 “Oddly enough, while taking inspiration from that imagery, it brought me some peace of mind.
 How can this elephant painting and the associated research make me feel better about potentially horrible things like war and disaster?
 I was able to make a connection with other people, that’s how.
 And that was cathartic.”

 Seeing the Whole Picture

-This year, Madsen joined with Stephen Beckett, a postdoctoral researcher in the lab of Petit Institute researcher, Joshua Weitz, professor in the School of Biological Sciences and the School of Physics, and director of the Quantitative Biosciences (QBios) graduate program at Georgia Tech.
+This year, Madsen partnered with Stephen Beckett, a postdoctoral researcher in the lab of Petit Institute researcher, Joshua Weitz, professor in the School of Biological Sciences and the School of Physics, and director of the Quantitative Biosciences (QBios) graduate program at Georgia Tech.

 Beckett investigates the role of the multitude of viruses in the ocean.
 There are about 50 million viruses per teaspoon of saltwater, and they are so plentiful that they could have a huge impact on phytoplankton, which is the base of the ocean food chain.
 On a global scale, phytoplankton also produce as much oxygen through photosynthesis as the trees of the world.
 In his studies, Beckett develops mathematical and computational models exploring the ecological interactions and dynamics of microbial communities.